Kuechenzwiebel/HG-PWM/README.md

 # Current state of development

-PWM works precise on Raspberry Pi 4B, plan to test on 3B+ and 2B.
+PWM works precise on Raspberry Pi 4B and 3B+, plan to test on 2B.